 Professor Herbert Huppert FRS is Emeritus Professor of Theoretical Geophysics in the University of Cambridge, UK.
-His theoretical and laboratory based work has improved our understanding of the behaviour of fluids in and on the Earth’s surface, and his work on convective systems has been crucial for an improved comprehension of our planet’s response to a changing climate.
+His theoretical and laboratory-based work has improved our understanding of the behavior of fluids in and on the Earth’s surface, and his work on convective systems has been crucial for an improved comprehension of our planet’s response to a changing climate.
 Often in demand as a scientific authority, Herbert served as Chair of a Royal Society working group on bioterrorism, which prepared a report for the British Government, a European Academies working group on Carbon Capture and Storage, which prepared a report for the European Parliament and has acted as an adviser to numerous other government bodies.
-He has received a number of awards for his work, including the Bakerian Lectureship of the Royal Society, a Leverhulme Emeritus Fellowship and The Australian Academy’s Selby Public Lectureship 2019.
-In his keynote at the 3rd CAJG Professor Huppert will explain how analyzing viscous flows over variable topography and as deflected by walls can be analyzed and the results applied to understanding the motion of lava flows with the aim of constructing walls and buildings to minimize the damage they cause.
+He has received several of awards for his work, including the Bakerian Lectureship of the Royal Society, a Leverhulme Emeritus Fellowship and The Australian Academy’s Selby Public Lectureship 2019.
+In his keynote at the 3rd CAJG Professor Huppert will explain how viscous flows over variable topography, deflected by walls can be analyzed and how the results can be applied to understanding the motion of lava flows with the aim of constructing walls and buildings that minimize the damage caused.

 Track 6.
 Geo-Informatics and Remote Sensing